abiosoft/caddy-yaml/README.md

 If the above features are not needed or utilised, the behaviour is identical to [iamd3vil/caddy_yaml_adapter](https://github.com/iamd3vil/caddy_yaml_adapter).

-_**Note** that you can not have both adapters built with Caddy, they are incompatible.
+_**Note** that both adapters cannot be built with Caddy, they are incompatible.
 They both register as `yaml` config adapter and at most one config adapter is allowed per config format_.

 ## Templating